trist4nl3/rust_pomodoro_webapp/readme.md

 - [ ] **Logging**: Implement logging functionality to track productivity over time.
 - [ ] **User Interface**: Develop a simple graphical user interface (GUI) for easier interaction.
 - [ ] **Task Management Integration**: Integrate with task management tools or services for a seamless workflow.
+- [ ] **Web hosting service**: Web hosting service so the application can be used by any web device.

 ## Contributing